mistergjones/toyrobotjs/README.md

 -   Took the approach of a TDD mindset.
 -   Drew a basic ER Diagram to represent the entities involved.
 -   Then wrote down a basic algorithm with defined or what I perceived to be the correct function calls.

+## Challenges

+-   Learning the fundamentals of Docker. (i.e. create docker hub account, read through their geting-started documentation etc) and then applying these commands to my own project.
+-   Having to raise a Hub Docker Github Issue.
+They had an issue in that New Repository function was not working at all.

+## Learnings

+-   My new learning of Docker is that Named Volumes are great if you would like to have persistent data in a database.
+-   Bind mounts are useful that if you mount source code into a container, you can your code changes straight away as opposed to having to create this everytime.
+(Will explore more of this).

 ## Technologies Used